leggedrobotics/learning_docker/README.md

 ## Linuxserver Container:
 Allows to create a virtual desktop.
 Start this container on the powerfull host machine.
+We assume you are able to run the Nvidia Docker Container.
+If not follow this guide: <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>

 Big thanks to <https://docs.linuxserver.io/images/docker-rdesktop>